StyraInc/regal/docs/rules/imports/use-rego-v1.md

 **Automatically fixable**: [Yes](/regal/fixing)

-## Notice: Rule made obsolete by OPA 1.0
+## Notice: Rule disabled by default since OPA 1.0

 Since Regal v0.30.0, this rule is only enabled for projects that have either been explicitly configured to target versions of OPA before 1.0, or if no configuration is provided — where Regal is able to determine that an older version